Main content start

 Alison Dahl Crossley

 Crossley's areas of scholarly expertise include gender, social movements, and feminisms.
-In addition to her books Finding Feminism: Millennial Activists and the Unfinished Gender Revolution (NYU Press, 2017), and Feminism in the United States: A Concise Introduction (Routledge, 2024) she has written and spoken widely about online feminisms, the continuity of feminisms, and feminist transformation in higher education.
-Her research has been covered by outlets such as the New York Times and NPR.
+She has written and spoken widely about online feminisms, the continuity of feminisms, and feminist transformation in higher education.
+Her research has been published in Socius, Mobilization, and other academic journals, and covered by media outlets such as the New York Times, Forbes, and NPR.

 Crossley, Alison Dahl.
 2024.
 Feminism in the United States: A Concise Introduction.
 Routledge.